 Robert Hood (called ‘Rob’ by friends and, unfortunately, Wikipedia) has been much published in Australia and overseas since his first professional sale in 1975—the award-winning short story “Orientation”.
-His genres of choice are: horror/weird fiction, crime, fantasy and science fiction (though he has been known to be published in mainstream “literary” journals as well) and has published umpteen short stories and novellas, a few novels, lots of kid’s books – and other strange stuff (including an opera libretto and a promotional kid’s book for the manufacturer of a certain hazelnut-based chocolate spread).
+His genres of choice are: horror/weird fiction, crime, fantasy and science fiction.
+He has published over 140 short stories, a number of novellas, a few novels, lots of kid’s books – and other strange stuff (including an opera libretto, some poetry and a promotional kid’s book for the manufacturer of a certain hazelnut-based chocolate spread).
 His latest novel is a crime/horror story, Scavenger.
 He has won several major Australian awards, including the 1988 Australian Golden Dagger Award, the 2014 Ditmar Award (Best Novel) for Fragments of a Broken Land: Valarl Undead and the 2015 Australian Shadows Award (Best Collected Work) for Peripheral Visions: The Collected Ghost Stories.
 His stories have also found their way into Year’s Best anthologies in Australia and overseas.
-A while back he was referred to as “Aussie horror’s wicked godfather” in a magazine article on Australian horror.
+He was once referred to as “Aussie horror’s wicked godfather” in a magazine article on Australian horror.

 Robert Hood is an Australian-born writer with an Irish/Scottish ancestry, who grew up on a literary diet of UK and US culture.
 Only later did multiculturalism and the imaginative life of countries such as Russia, France, Japan and China make any headway into his literary worldview.
 Though he read the occasional juvenile SF book in primary school, it wasn’t until he reached high school that a reading of H.G.
 Wells’ classic novel War of the Worlds kickstarted what would become an obsession.
 He read voraciously from then on: science fiction, fantasy, horror, crime and humorous books (especially the works of P.G.
 Wodehouse), but also veered on to classics and mainstream literary works.
 And these days, graphic novels… as well as the odd non-fiction, usually for research purposes.
 He also loves cinema, but that’s another story.